With so many CRM options out there, how are you supposed to figure out which solution is best for your organization?

 7. Integrations with your core tools

-To make your CRM the single source of truth in your law firm, make sure it can easily integrate with your case management software and document management tools (if your CRM doesn’t already offer these features) and all of your accounting, marketing, and advertising tools.
+To make your Legal CRM Software the single source of truth in your law firm, make sure it can easily integrate with your case management software and document management tools (if your CRM doesn’t already offer these features) and all of your accounting, marketing, and advertising tools.

 For example, if you rely on QuickBooks for your accounting, integrating QuickBooks with your CRM’s billing and timekeeping features can save your staff time and effort.

-Which CRM is best for your organization?
+Which CRM for attorneys is best for your organization?